chirpier/chirpier-go/README.md

 ## Support

-If you encounter any problems or have any questions, please open an issue on the GitHub repository.
+If you encounter any problems or have any questions, please open an issue on the GitHub repository or contact us at contact@chirpier.co.